LA County response to deadly fires slowed by lack of resources, outdated alert process, report says

 In the case of the Palisades Fire, the Los Angeles County Fire Department and Sheriff’s Department identified areas that required evacuation.
 They then communicated those areas to a member of the County’s Office of Emergency Management at the Incident Command center.
 This person then made a phone call or sent a text message to another OEM staffer located in the Emergency Operations Center, who then updated the system put in place by the third-party vendor and triggered an alert to the public.

 During the January inferno, according to the report, this process took between 20 and 30 minutes.
-The report’s authors note this represented an improvement, though, over the old system that took between 30 and 60 minutes for the public to receive notice of an evacuation.
+That's an improvement over the old system that took between 30 and 60 minutes for the public to receive notice of an evacuation, the report said.

-Still, the report notes, many of the county’s methods to alert the public require opting-in.
+Still, many of the county’s methods to alert the public require opting in.

-“If residents are not aware of or do not sign up for these services, such as Alert Los Angeles County, Genasys PROTECT, and WatchDuty, they will not benefit from the alerts and notifications sent from these systems,” the report states.

-Some of the evacuation alerts required residents to click a separate link to get complete information, hindering messaging, the report found.
-The communication system used for alerts did not provide complete information about the fire’s progression, like the names and locations of evacuation zones or the general areas of evacuations.
-Power outages and cell tower issues further hindered evacuation notices, and the timing of the evacuation notices simply could not keep up with the pace of the fire, the report found.
+Some of the evacuation alerts required residents to click a separate link to get complete information, hindering messaging.
+The communication system used for alerts did not provide complete information about the fire’s progression.
+Power outages and cell tower issues further hindered evacuation notices and the fire was moving too fast to keep up, the report found.

-There was also a gap in the county’s policies about who is responsible for letting residents know how they should prepare for extreme weather risks, according to the report.
-The county did send out a handful of warnings about the incoming Santa Ana wind event and amplified National Weather Service messaging on social media and in news releases, but there was no official, stand-alone preparedness messaging provided by the county.
+Before the fire, the county sent out a handful of warnings about the incoming Santa Ana wind event and amplified National Weather Service messaging on social media and in news releases, but there was no official, stand-alone preparedness messaging provided by the county.

+Some sheriff’s department vehicles were aiding with evacuations in the Palisades area when the Eaton Fire broke out across the county.
+Those units headed to help evacuate residents in Altadena, along with responders from other agencies including search and rescue teams and staff from a downtown LA jail.

+Still, a shortage of vehicles hindered the sheriff's department response across neighborhoods where the Eaton Fire was burning.

 The Los Angeles County Board of Supervisors is scheduled to review the 133-page report when it meets next Tuesday.